+North Dundas

-North Dundas , We can confirm that Technical Bulletin #2 has not changed since it was published on the project website in February, nor its corresponding feedback form.
+Bulletin #2 has not changed since it was published on the project website in February, nor its corresponding feedback form.
 Although there is no formal deadline to provide comments on this Bulletin, feedback is encouraged to be provided by June 25, 2021.